B3ardBr0/B3ardBr0/README.md

 # 👋 Welcome to Wilhelm's GitHub! 🚀
 ## 🧙‍♂️ About Me

 Hi, I’m Wilhelm, an experienced professional with over 15 years in the healthcare sector.
-I focus on creating dashboards and visualising data, while also handling data engineering tasks.
+I focus on creating dashboards and visualising data, while also handling data development tasks.
 I specialise in designing and managing data pipelines, automating workflows, and optimising systems to support business intelligence and operational efficiency.
 I am actively expanding my skillset in backend development, aspiring to build robust server-side applications and APIs.
 My commitment to continuous learning and innovation drives me to integrate data-driven solutions with modern application development for more cohesive and efficient systems.

 ## 🌟 What I Do